The family tree for the period 1430-1650 is based on an extensive archival research in 2017.

 Jan Philipsz. has as son: Sijmen Jan Philipsz., follows III.

-Grandson of founder Philip
+Family of grandson of founder Philip

 III.
 Sijmen (Sijmon) Jan Philipsz., born c.
 1500, farmer in Monster, died before 24/26-1-1559, married Lijsbeth Cornelisdr., died after 3-6-1559.